PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Wait For Cookie Not Contain
+## Wait For Cookie Not Match

-Waits for all cookies of the current page under test not contain the given value.
+Waits for all cookies of the current page under test not match the given value.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.

 ### Usage

 `
-waitForCookieNotContain(text)
+waitForCookieNotMatch(text)
 `

 ### Parameters